ailyntang/hashnode-blog/ck7lek95g007q8ss11ooqszuz.md

+## Troubleshooting UIScrollView

+# Basics

+In AutoLayout, the scroll view will determine its content size automatically.
+If the size is smaller than the size of the scroll view, then there's no need for any scrolling action.

-## Scrollview bounces back to the top
+# View bounces back to the top

 One thing it could mean, is that the content inset needs to be set.